gelisam/hawk/README.md

     4,5,6
     7,8,9

 As a special case, using `-d` without specifying a delimiter tells Hawk not to split lines into words.
 The input is then a `[ByteString]` instead of a `[[ByteString]]`.
 Similarly, `-D` will tell Hawk not to split the input into lines, so the input will be a `ByteString`.
-Future version of Hawk will use type inference to determine which of the three input modes is needed.
+The next version of Hawk will use type inference to determine which of the three input modes is needed.

     > cat haskell-awk.cabal | hawk -d -a 'takeWhile (/= "") . dropWhile (/= "Source-Repository head")'
     Source-Repository head